 With over 1,500 postgraduate researchers working on unique projects in over 170 research areas from Artificial Intelligence to Veterinary Medicine & Sciences, they are an integral part of the University of Surrey Research and Innovation Strategy 2019-22.

 Our research programmes demonstrates the breadth of our post graduate researchers knowledge and developing expertise.

-Through the Doctoral College you will have access to PhD/EngD/MD and PsychD (research students) and staff Early Career Researchers (staff), with higher level skills, able to bring new ideas and ways of thinking to your organisation as well as the potential to engage in collaborative research and knowledge exchange opportunities.
+Through the Doctoral College you will have access to PhD/EngD/MD and PsychD (research students) and Early Career Researchers (staff), with higher level skills, able to bring new ideas and ways of thinking to your organisation as well as the potential to engage in collaborative research and knowledge exchange opportunities.

 We will also be able to signpost you to other parts of the university, if working with us isn’t quite the right option for you.

 Ways to work with us

 Does your organisation have limited capacity to begin, or complete, a specific project or piece of research work?
 Do you have a problem to solve?
 Through the Doctoral College, as an employer you can offer a work placement to our postgraduate researchers.
 Our postgraduate researchers will bring their higher-level skills and knowledge to your project.